electron/electron/docs/development/build-instructions-windows.md

 ### Assertion failed: ((handle))->activecnt >= 0

-When building under cygwin, you could see `bootstrap.py` failed with following
+If building under Cygwin, you may see `bootstrap.py` failed with following
 error:

 ```